George Howe (actor): Early years

-Howe was born in Valparaiso, Chile, on 19 April 1900, the son of Edgar Winchester Howe and his wife Beatrice, née Macqueen.
+Howe was born in Valparaíso, Chile, on 19 April 1900, the son of Edgar Winchester Howe and his wife Beatrice, née MacQueen.
+His elder sister was the author Bea Howe, who married the BBC Radio conductor Mark Lubbock.
 He was educated at Harrow School, the Royal Military College, Sandhurst, and Christ Church, Oxford, before going on to the Royal Academy of Dramatic Art.

 He made his first professional appearance on the stage at the Regent Theatre in August 1923, as Captain Udall in Robert E. Lee.
 In November of that year he played Puck in a starrily-cast production of A Midsummer Night's Dream at the Kingsway Theatre, and the following year he appeared with the Stratford-on-Avon Festival company, and in 1924–25 he was a member of the Birmingham Repertory Company.
 During the rest of the 1920s he played in a range of new and classic plays, including a short-lived adaptation of Beau Geste, starring Laurence Olivier.